How to Avoid Social Media Burnout

-Back in the early days of the COVID-19 pandemic, when baking sourdough bread was trendy and toilet paper was still scarce, people were happily logging onto Zoom to connect with loved ones and chat with colleagues.
+Back in the early days of the COVID-19 pandemic, when baking sourdough bread was trendy and toilet paper was still scarce, people were happily logging onto Zoom, Teams, etc., to connect with loved ones and chat with colleagues.
 However, after several months of restrictions, people started logging on a little less happily.
 Maybe even begrudgingly.

-While Zoom fatigue has been weighing us down at work, its lesser known cousin, social media fatigue, has been wearing us down after we clock out.
-And although it’s too early to say what the consequences of Zoom fatigue could be on our health or productivity, based on how we’re all feeling, we’d guess that it's not good.
+While Zoom fatigue has been weighing us down at work, its lesser-known cousin, social media fatigue (AKA social media burnout) has been wearing us down after we clock out.

-Research on social media fatigue is a bit further along; some studies have found that it’s associated with depression and anxiety.
+Some studies have found that social media fatigue is associated with depression and anxiety.
 Researchers Jianling Ma and Chang Liu set out to learn more about this issue, specifically looking at which factors cause people to experience social media fatigue.
-In 2020, they published their findings in an article titled “Social media addiction and burnout: The mediating roles of envy and social media use anxiety.”

 What did they find?
-That social media addiction, envy, and anxiety were all significant predictors of social media fatigue.
-Below, we’ll break down what this means for you and us and get into what you can do to combat social media fatigue.
+Social media addiction, envy, and anxiety were all significant predictors of social media fatigue.

 Liu and Ma hypothesized that social media burnout may be linked to social media addiction, envy, and anxiety.
-To test their hypothesis, the researchers had 519 university students complete questionnaires that measured social media envy, addiction, anxiety, and burnout.
+To test their hypothesis, the researchers had 519 university students complete questionnaires that measured these factors.

-Based on the study’s findings, the researchers found that social media addiction did in fact contribute to social media burnout.
+Based on the study’s findings, the researchers found that social media addiction did contribute to social media burnout.
 Furthermore, they realized that the severity of the burnout symptoms increased in proportion to the severity of the addiction (the greater the addiction, the more intense the burnout).
-Although prior studies imply this association, the present study confirms this link.

 As you might have guessed, none of this is good for your health.
 Previous research has found that excessive social media use can lead to poor sleep quality, lower happiness, and worse academic performance.
 What’s more, both excessive social media use and burnout have been linked to anxiety and depression.